July 24 – 27, 2014 at Snow Mountain Ranch, Fraser, CO

 Our acronym is a mouthful – REECA HC, but our campers come from a variety of countries; Russia, Ukraine, Belarus, Bulgaria, Romania, Moldova, Poland, Armenia, Kazakhstan, Kyrgyzstan, Uzbekistan, Mongolia and more.

 REECA HC is a camp for the entire family.
 Parents, adopted REECA children, non-adopted siblings, siblings adopted from other cultures and extended family members are invited to come and learn about their adopted family heritage and culture.
+We work hard to accomodate children with special needs of any kind, and believ wholeheartedly that every adopted child should have this camp experience with their family.

 We want to assure that everyone is welcome and encouraged to attend!